justin-marian/router/README.md

   - Returns *the entry's index if found; otherwise, returns -1*.
 - **Inserting New ARP Table Entry:**
   - Inserts a new entry with the provided IP and MAC address.
 Checks for duplicates and expands table capacity as needed.

-- **Handling Incoming ARP Packets:**
+**Handling Incoming ARP Packets:**

 - Upon receiving an ARP packet, the router checks its validity and type.
-    - ARP requests, replies with router's MAC address.
+  - `ARP requests` replies with router's MAC address.
+  - `ARP replies` it can perform 2 functions:
-    - ARP replies, caches sender's IP and MAC addresses or processes waiting packets for the sender's IP with resolved MAC.
+    - caches sender's IP and MAC addresses
+    - processes waiting packets for the sender's IP with resolved MAC.

 ### ARP Request